nepp2/BoardGameAI/README.md

 https://www.rust-lang.org/tools/install

-**Optional**: Install an editor with Rust support, like VS Code and its `Rust (rls)` extension.
+**Optional**: Install an editor with Rust support, like VS Code and its Rust extension.
 Alternatively just use any simple code editor.

 ## Download the workshop